velkan14/api-web-template/apps/web/README.md

 # Web

 A shop that list products and lets you add them to a cart.
+Currently you can do the following:

+- List the available products
+- Add products to the cart
+- Remove products from the cart
+- Checkout is currently not working

 ## Libraries